 - What are the basic doctrines that the New Testament church made sure to teach new believers?
 Make a list.

 - What daily spiritual habits do you want to pass on the people you’re discipling?
 How will you do it?

 - Why is community important for new believers?
 How do you encourage it without making it feel legalistic to the newcomer?

 - Read 1 Corinthians 3:11.
 What does it mean that Christ is the foundation of our faith?
 What are some of the fakes that religious people try to substitute?

 - Write a personal action step based on this conversation.

-This topic is in the Wikichurch series.
+This topic part of the Wikichurch series.